goruha/drush/README.txt

 Drush requires a fairly unrestricted php environment to run in.
 In particular, you should insure that safe_mode, open_basedir, disable_functions and disable_classes are empty.
+If you are using php 5.3.x, you may also need to add the following definitions to your php.ini file:

+magic_quotes_gpc = Off
+magic_quotes_runtime = Off
+magic_quotes_sybase = Off

 INSTALLING DRUSH ON WINDOWS:
 ----------------------------

 Windows support has improved, but is still lagging.
-Consider using on Linux/Unix/OSX using Virtualbox or other virtual machine.
+For full functionality, consider using on Linux/Unix/OSX using Virtualbox or other virtual machine.

 There is a Windows msi installer for drush available at: